resknow/11ty-starter-kit/docs/styling.md

 | Max Width     | Limit the width of an element based on characters per line.                                                         | `./assets/sass/utilities/_max-width.scss`     | 🚫         |
 | Shadow        | A set of `box-shadow` utilities, generated from your tokens.                                                        | `./assets/sass/utilities/_shadow.scss`        | 🚫         |
 | Space         | Utilites for padding, margin and gap properties, generated from your tokens.                                        | `./assets/sass/utilities/_space.scss`         | 🚫         |

+**A note about responsive variants** Be mindful when adding responsive variants, they generate 4x the amount of CSS with the default breakpoints, which you probably won't use.
+That's why only common layout utilities have them by default.
+Only use them if you know you'll use them.